Footy Strength

 So what are the benefits to you?

-- Actually get ahead of the pack (while everyone else is still training incorrectly)
+Actually get ahead of the pack (while everyone else is still training sub-optimally)

 Reynton